TRI-ML/binomial_cis/joss/paper.md

 # Summary
 [binomial_cis](https://github.com/TRI-ML/binomial_cis) is a Python package for computing confidence intervals for the probability of success parameter, $p$, of a binomial distribution.
 The binomial distribution represents the likelihood of observing $k$ successes in $n$ trials where the probability of success for each trial is $p$.
 For example, $p$ may be the probability of a coin flip landing on heads, and $k$ the number of heads we observe after $n$ flips.
 One often does not know the value of $p$ and wishes to estimate this value.
-After observing $k$ successes in $n$ trials, a confidence interval is an interval, constructed based on $k, n$, that covers the unknown parameter $p$ with some user-specified probability.
+After observing $k$ successes in $n$ trials, a confidence interval is a set, constructed based on $k, n$, that covers the unknown parameter $p$ with some user-specified probability.
 The binomial_cis package computes confidence intervals that lower and/or upper bound $p$ with a user-specified probability.